rust-lang/book/src/ch20-01-unsafe-rust.md

 a data race.
 Be careful!

 With all of these dangers, why would you ever use raw pointers?
-One major use case is when interfacing with C code, as you’ll see in the next section, [“Calling an Unsafe Function or Method.”](#calling-an-unsafe-function-or-method)<!-- ignore --> Another case is when building up safe abstractions that the borrow checker doesn’t understand.
+One major use case is when interfacing with C code, as you’ll see in the next section.
+Another case is when building up safe abstractions that the borrow checker doesn’t understand.
 We’ll introduce unsafe functions and then look at an example of a safe abstraction that uses unsafe code.

 ### Calling an Unsafe Function or Method